a

 Security and protection of your personal data

-As a company under private law, we are subject to the provisions of the European General Data Protection Regulation (GDPR) and the provisions of the Federal Data Protection Act (BDSG).
-We have taken technical and organizational measures to ensure that the regulations on data protection are observed both by us and by our external service providers.
+As a company under private law, we are subject to the provisions of the European General Data Protection Regulation (GDPR) and the regulations of the Federal Data Protection Act (BDSG).
+We have taken technical and organizational measures to ensure that the regulations on data protection are observed by us as well as by our external service providers.

 Definitions

-The legislator requires that personal data be processed in a lawful manner, in good faith and in a manner that is comprehensible to the data subject (“lawfulness, fair processing, transparency”).
-To ensure this, we inform you about the individual legal definitions, which are also used in this data protection declaration:
+The legislator requires that personal data be processed lawfully, fairly and in a manner that is comprehensible to the data subject (“lawfulness, fairness, transparency”).
+To ensure this, we inform you about the individual legal definitions that are also used in this privacy policy:

 1. Personal data